-If You return to work as an Active Employee for 6 months or more, any recurrence of a Disability will be treated as a new Disability.
-The new Disability is subject to a new Elimination Period and a new Maximum Duration of Benefits.
+If You return to work as an Active Employee for 30 consecutive calendar days or more, any recurrence of a Disability will be treated as a new Disability.

 Period of Disability means a continuous length of time during which You are Disabled under The Policy.